ksindi/managers-playbook/README.md

 1. Set aggressive but achievable goals, and invest in clear tenets to guide your program.
 1. When giving advice or feedback, encourage ownership by asking open questions.
 1. Have a bias for action and decision-making over planning and consensus.
+1. Be the team cheerleader.
+Celebrate success often.
 1. Know to differentiate between [reversible and irreversible decisions][making-decisions].
 1. No task is below a manager.
 Get your hands dirty even if it's not always coding:
     <img src="images/non-coding-contributions.jpg" width="400">